Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 * **Compliance Risk:** Violates the OWASP Top 10 A01 and the principle of least privilege, a fundamental security concept
 * **Security Risk:** Support users could close critical incidents, modify closed ones, or delete evidence without approval.

-In this lab, we'll focus on instance-based authorization to enforce the above business rules.

 ## 🚨 2.
 Vulnerable Code :

 **File**: `srv/services.cds`